OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 ~~~

 The tool will create a public key and a password-protected private key and place them in the folder of your choice (usually ~/.ssh/).
-**MAJOR KEY ALERT!!!** Once keys are generated, you need to tell your client about them using ssh-add.
+<span style="color:gold">**MAJOR KEY ALERT!!!**</span> Once keys are generated, you need to tell your client about them using ssh-add.
 This is needed for connecting to servers and agent forwarding.

 ~~~BASH
 ssh-add ~/.ssh/id_rsa